-- The respondent belief in affirmative consent arose from the intoxication or recklessness of the complaintant.
+- The respondent belief in affirmative consent arose from the intoxication or recklessness of the complainant.

-- The respondent did not take reasonable steps, in the circumstances known to the respondent at the time, to ascertain whether the complaintant affirmatively consented.
+- The respondent did not take reasonable steps, in the circumstances known to the respondent at the time, to ascertain whether the complainant affirmatively consented.

-In the evaluation of complaints in the disciplinary process, it shall not be a valid excuse that the respondent believed that the complaintant affirmatively consented to the sexual activity if the respondent knew or reasonably should have known that the complaintant was unable to consent to the sexual activity under any of the following circumstances:
+In the evaluation of complaints in the disciplinary process, it shall not be a valid excuse that the respondent believed that the complainant affirmatively consented to the sexual activity if the respondent knew or reasonably should have known that the complainant was unable to consent to the sexual activity under any of the following circumstances:

-- The complaintant was incapacitated due to the influence of drugs, alcohol, or medication, so that the reporting party could not understand the fact, nature, or extent of the sexual activity.
+- The complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the reporting party could not understand the fact, nature, or extent of the sexual activity.